 I was on a project down in Cincinnati, renting a home in a small town just a bit north thereof.
 Wanting a pet and expecting to be there for quite some time, I asked the landlord about having a cat.
 You should've seen the look on his face.
 I promised that he'd never know that there had been anything other than a reasonable human in that place when the day came that I moved out.
 Deadpan.
 That was a no, and further more, hell no. Well, he didn't exactly say it like that, the devout man that he was, but his eyes said it all.
 Hard and fast, no exceptions, no discussion.
 I wasn't pleased but hey, the neighborhood was decent and the price was right.

-Shortly after moving in, I found that most of neighborhood strays would flock to the squirrels living in my trees, like devotees of the most beautiful yet untouchable person that you could imagine—most of them, anyway—one would stick around and sleep under my porch most nights.
-She was mostly a Maine Coon with long, silvery grey hair and the soft undercoat of a Russian Blue and the brightest emerald green eyes that I had ever seen, and her loving playfulness was tempered by a hard, pragmatic life of sheer survival.
+Shortly after moving in, I found that most of neighborhood strays would flock to the squirrels living in my trees, like devotees of the most beautiful yet untouchable person that you could imagine—most of them, anyway—with one sticking around to sleep under my porch most nights.
+She was mostly a Maine Coon with long, silvery grey hair and the soft undercoat of a Russian Blue and the brightest emerald green eyes that I had ever seen.
+Her loving playfulness was tempered by a hard, pragmatic life of sheer survival.
 So, as any good father of cats would do, I harbored a wildling under my porch.
-If the landlord had known, he’d have evicted me post haste, but I didn’t care.
+If the landlord had known, he'd have evicted me post haste, but I didn't care.
 She was an old, battle-scared gal.
-She showed up about a month after I’d moved in.
-She felt like she’d found her final place after a long, hard life on the road, and I’d sooner have been dammed before turning her out.
+She showed up about a month after I'd moved in.
+She felt like she'd found her final place after a long, hard life on the road, and I'd sooner have been dammed before turning her out.